zviryatko/menu-image/readme.txt

 * Added default image sizes for menu items: 24x24, 36x36 and 48x48

 == Upgrade Notice ==

+= 1.2 =
+Now you can change title text position

 = 1.1 =
 Now you can upload image that replaced default on mouse hover